About the owner

 The commissions he made from those first guitars were reinvested to buy more and eventually Thom started teaching in a slot at Cascade Music while selling guitars to his students.
 In his late 20’s, he had become one of the busiest guitar teachers in the Portland area with students around the clock and no breaks.
 He also taught music theory and guitar class at Concordia University.
 Before starting Eastside, Thom worked at another Portland based small business called Music Village where he would meet other important people that he’d continue to work with later.
 It was here he learned more about the band and orchestra side of the music business.
 He saw a need for instrument rentals in the community and decided to open his own shop.

 Thom started Eastside Music in 1984 as a partnership with his friend Lindy Wunn.
 Thom ran the business end and Lindy handled all instrument repairs out of a small commercial slot in the Menlo Park shopping center in Portland.
 After just 1 year, Lindy went on to take a repair tech position at Portland Public Schools while Thom stayed behind and continued to run the business with the help of his wife Brenda.
-Thom’s son Jeff grew up as a child around the business and as soon as he was big enough, started cleaning brass instruments starting around the age of 5.
-In 2000, Thom bought the building they are in today from St. Vincent de Paul and renovated it to meet the needs of a functioning music store.
-Jeff continued to work at the store in his spare time while going to school before eventually moving to college at Oregon State University.
-When he moved back to Portland, Jeff chose to work with his dad at Eastside again, taking on larger, more important roles around the business.
-Although it took many years, Thom eventually taught Jeff the inner workings of the store and the philosophies that shaped it.
+Thom’s son Jeff spent much of his childhood around the business and absorbed knowledge by observation slowly but surely.
+As soon as he was physically big enough, Jeff expressed an interest in getting hands-on and was shown how to disassemble and chem-clean a brass instrument.

 Despite various hardships and economic challenges faced over the years, Eastside has continued to operate within its core principle of providing fair and honest prices to the community and helping schools obtain the products necessary to teach students about music.
+Thom’s philosophies revolved around providing very fair pricing to keep music accessible to all of the community.
+Well before the days of the internet e-commerce explosion, Eastside fought hard to keep the cost of entry low and instead of focusing on profits, relied on leaving an impression of satisfaction on customers to keep them wanting to come back.